Kidney Stone Clinic

 Who is a Urologist?

-A Urologist is a doctor with specialized knowledge and skills regarding problems of the male and female urinary tract and the male reproductive organs.
-The male and female urinary tract include kidney, ureters, bladder and urethra--as well as the related organs - testes, prostate, penis, epidydimis, seminal vesicles and associated glands.
+A Urologist is a doctor with specialised knowledge and skills regarding problems of the male and female urinary tract and the male reproductive organs.
+The male and female urinary tract include kidney, ureters, bladder and urethra–as well as the related organs – testes, prostate, penis, epidydimis, seminal vesicles and associated glands.

 What should I bring with me when I come for a scheduled office appointment?